devgateway/www.developmentgateway.org/_posts/2015-04-16-meet-you-in-cartagena.md

 created: 1429184910
 old_path: news/meet-you-cartagena
 title: Meet You in Cartagena
-lede: Next week, Development Gateway will be attending the Cartagena Data Festival – an event bringing together development partners, technical implementers, and civil society organizations to help solve “critical gaps in coverage, access, and analysis of data.”
+excerpt: Next week, Development Gateway will be attending the Cartagena Data Festival – an event bringing together development partners, technical implementers, and civil society organizations to help solve “critical gaps in coverage, access, and analysis of data.”